worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Momentum**: In this section, I deal with several problems associated with optimization and see how momentum can improve your results.
 I also generated data that will produce a Loss Function with a High Condition Number.
 I created two models; one with the momentum term and one without the momentum term & then I saw how different values for the momentum parameters affect the convergence rate of a neural network.

 - **Batch Normalization**: I built a Neural Network using Batch Normalization and compare it to a Neural Network that does not use Batch Normalization.
 I used the MNIST dataset to test my network

+## 6. Introduction to Networks for Computer vision